marhali/gitlab-mr-labeler/README.md

 }
 ```

+Check out the predefined [examples](examples) to find a good starting point to label your merge requests 🔥.

 ### Configure a CI job that runs on every merge request

 To automatically determine and assign the appropriate labels you need to define a merge request pipeline job that executes the **gitlab-mr-labeler** CLI